-5.93 Having regard to the nature of the local surroundings and replacing or increasing a site's connectivity to those surroundings improves not only its visual appeal but the natural colonisation of newly restored sites.
+5.99 Having regard to the nature of the local surroundings and replacing or increasing a site's connectivity to those surroundings improves not only its visual appeal but the natural colonisation of newly restored sites.
 It is extremely difficult for mineral workings and landfills to actively increase the population of priority species in Leicestershire but opportunities should be taken where possible to encourage their presence.
 Three priority species within the local BAP could be provided for: Barn Owl and Bat boxes, and Sand Martin colonies.
 Of course, provision should be relevant to the habitat being provided.
 The sustainability appraisal highlighted that the bird species that have suffered the greatest losses in the East Midlands are Yellow Wagtails and Willow Tits.
-Though these are not priority species in the local BAP their decline in the region is considerable and habitat creation of native woodland and wet woodland should provide suitable habitat for colonisation.
+These are priority UKBAP species and habitat creation of native woodland and wet woodland should provide suitable habitat for colonisation.